Biden orders flags to half-staff after Texas school shooting

-The White House issued the proclamation Tuesday evening, hours after news broke of the shooting, which left at least 14 dead.
+The White House issued the proclamation Tuesday evening, hours after news broke of the shooting, leaving at least 21 dead.
 Biden ordered the flags be flown at half-staff through Saturday at the White House, public buildings, military installations, and embassies and consular offices abroad “as a mark of respect for the victims of the senseless acts of violence.”

-Biden, who the White House said was briefed on the shooting while flying back from a trip to Asia, is scheduled to deliver remarks on the mass shooting later Tuesday evening after returning.
+The White House said Biden was briefed on the shooting while flying back from a trip to Asia and delivered remarks on the mass shooting later Tuesday evening after returning.

 “His prayers are with the families impacted by this awful event,” press secretary Karine Jean-Pierre tweeted.